openkruise/kruise/docs/proposals/20210719-resourcedistribution.md

     - name: some-conflict-ns-2
 ```
 #### Annotations
-Record the source of resource and creation time.
+Record the source and version of Resource.

-#### WritePolicy
+#### Resource Conflict
-The `writePolicy` specifies the write operation when the resource conflict with existing resources.

-1. If `writePolicy` is `strict`:
+Resource will conflict with the resources with the same name that already exist in target namespaces.
+ - ResourceDistribution is created only when no conflict occurs.
  - The resource will be distributed **iff** there is no conflict (distribute to all, or none of them);
- - All conflicting namespaces will be listed in `conflictingNamespaces`;
- - Users can get `Name Conflict` in kruise log.
-2. If `writePolicy` is `overwrite`:
- - The existing resources with the same name will be overwritten;
- - All conflicting namespaces will be listed in `conflictingNamespaces`;
-3. If `writePolicy` is `ignore`:
- - The resource will not be distributed to the conflicting namespaces (but will be distributed to the others);
- - All conflicting namespaces will be listed in `conflictingNamespaces`;
+ - All conflicting namespaces will be detected and listed when creating ResourceDistribution;

 #### Targets
-The `targets` field has other three options except for `all`:
+The `targets` field has other three options except for `allButExceptedNamespaces`:
 1. If choose `namespaces`, the listed namespaces will be selected.
 ```yaml
   targets: